yipjunkai/Padding-Oracle-Attack-Demo/readme.md

 3. **Encryption key**: The encryption key is fixed on both server and client.
 A random 16-byte was chosen.

-4. **Initialization Vector (IV) Generation**: The server generates the Initialization Vector (IV) randomly for each encryption session and passes it over to the client / MITM during the initial connection.
+4. **Initialization Vector (IV) Generation**: The server generates the IV randomly for each encryption session and passes it over to the client / MITM during the initial connection.

 5. **Padding Scheme**: We assume the use of PKCS7 padding in this simulation.
 It is used for simplicity in this project.